esclogo

 News

-ESC/SSA Travel Grant to attend the 2024 SSA Annual Meeting in Anchorage, Alaska
+Two ESC/SSA Travel Grants available to attend the 2025 SSA Annual Meeting in Baltimore, Maryland

-Apply for the ESC/SSA travel grant by the deadline of 30 November 2023!
+Apply for the ESC/SSA travel grant by the deadline of 30 November 2024!
 Seismologists from any member state of the ESC are eligble to apply.
 We encourage in particular students and early-career researchers to consider applying.
 More information can be found here.

-From the ESC Working Groups:
+From the Working Groups:

 Visit the website of the WG Preservation, valorisation and analysis of seismological legacy data